Keeler's Theorem: Body Swap Machine and Affine Transpositions

 For n >= 2, the inverse of any pi in S_n is a product of distinct transpositions in Sn+2 \ S_n.

 The transform codec pipeline operates on the same structure.
 Each codec step is a function; an involution (like rot13) is a transposition in function space.
 The "reverse pipeline" is the inverse permutation.
-The body swap machine is the group-theoretic distillation of pipeline reversal under a resource constraint.
+Both are symmetric group actions with a no-reuse constraint on transpositions.

 2. The Interactive Tool